Family Guy: Live performances

 As promotion for the show and as Newman described "[to] expand interest in the show beyond its diehard fans", Fox organized four Family Guy Live! performances, which featured cast members reading old episodes aloud.
 The cast also performed musical numbers from the Family Guy: Live in Vegas comedy album.
 The stage shows were an extension of a performance by the cast during the 2004 Montreal Comedy Festival.
 The Family Guy Live! performances, which took place in Los Angeles and New York, sold out and were attended by around 1,200 people each.

 At the 59th Annual Primetime Emmy Awards in 2007, MacFarlane performed (as the digitally inserted Stewie and Brian) the ceremony's opening number.
 He performed a song insulting modern television to the tune of the song "The Fellas at the Freakin' F.C.C." performed in the episode "PTV".
 The song insulted TV shows such as Two and a Half Men, Desperate Housewives, and Scrubs, as well as the final scene of The Sopranos.

-In 2009, a special televised performance show aired entitled Family Guy Presents Seth & Alex's Almost Live Comedy Show, in which voice actors Alex Borstein and MacFarlane performed songs from the show, as well as a parody of Lady Gaga's song "Poker Face" in the voice of Marlee Matlin, who appeared on stage as a guest during the performance.
+In 2009, a special televised performance show aired, titled Family Guy Presents Seth & Alex's Almost Live Comedy Show, in which voice actors Alex Borstein and MacFarlane performed songs from the show, as well as a parody of Lady Gaga's song "Poker Face" in the voice of Marlee Matlin, who appeared on stage as a guest during the performance.
 Some new animated gags also appeared in the show.

 Film

-In a July 22, 2007 interview with The Hollywood Reporter, MacFarlane announced that he may start working on a feature film, although "nothing's official."
+In a July 22, 2007, interview with The Hollywood Reporter, MacFarlane announced that he may start working on a feature film, although "nothing's official."
 In TV Week on July 18, 2008, MacFarlane confirmed plans to produce a theatrically released Family Guy feature film sometime "within the next year."
 He came up with an idea for the story, "something that you could not do on the show, which [to him] is the only reason to do a movie."
 He later went on to say he imagines the film to be "an old-style musical with dialogue" similar to The Sound of Music, saying that he would "really be trying to capture, musically, that feel."
-On October 13, 2011, MacFarlane confirmed that a deal for a Family Guy film had been made, and that it would be written by himself and series co-producer Ricky Blitt.
+On October 13, 2011, MacFarlane confirmed that a deal for a Family Guy film had been made, and that it would be written by him and series co-producer Ricky Blitt.

 On November 30, 2012, MacFarlane confirmed plans to produce a Family Guy film.
 The project was put on hold while MacFarlane worked on Ted 2.

-On August 10, 2018, Fox announced that a live-action/animated film based on the series is in development.
+On August 10, 2018, Fox announced that a live-action/animated film based on the series was in development.

-In July 2019, MacFarlane confirmed that there will be a Family Guy movie.
+In July 2019, MacFarlane confirmed that there would be a Family Guy film.

+During PaleyFest in April 2024, MacFarlane revealed that he has known what the plot of the film would be for the past 15 years, but had not had the time to write it.